LudoPinelli/comment-box.nvim/README.md

 ### `comment_style`

-Determine which style of comments comment-box will use:
+Determine which style of comments _comment-box_ will use:

--`"line"`: only use line style comments
+- `"line"`: only use line style comments
 - `"block"`: only use block style comments
 - `"auto"`: use block style comments if multiple lines are selected, line style comments otherwise

-If a language doesn't allow on type of style, comment-box will automatically choose the other one.
+If a language doesn't allow on type of style, _comment-box_ will automatically choose the other one.

 ### `doc_width`